Paul Gallen: 2011

 Gallen was selected for all three games of the 2011 State of Origin series, as well as for Australia.
 He scored his first try of the season in round 3, against the Panthers.
 The Sharks won that game 44–12.
-In State of Origin II Gallen was controversially selected to play prop and became the first prop to play 80 minutes in an Origin match since Steve Price (rugby league) in 2007.
+In State of Origin II, Gallen was selected to play prop and became the first prop to play 80 minutes in an Origin match since Steve Price in 2007.
 His performance earned him man of the match.
-Subsequently, there were claims that his performance was fueled by performance-enhancing substances, with journalist Andrew Webster linking these in an article; "State of Origin 2016: The tough question NSW Blues captain Paul Gallen does not want to answer".
+Subsequently, there were claims that his performance was fuelled by performance-enhancing substances, with journalist Andrew Webster linking these in an article; "State of Origin 2016: The tough question NSW Blues captain Paul Gallen does not want to answer".